 Key Topics and Trends in September

 The pandemic tested the efficacy of large-scale remote work, causing companies to reconsider the need for massive office spaces.
 Notably, Pinterest announced in late August 2020 that it paid $89.5 million to terminate its lease on a yet-to-be-built 490,000 square foot office space.
 The choice reflects Pinterest’s reevaluation of its workforce needs, and its realization that more employees can work from home on a regular basis.
 Pinterest is showing another “new normal” for companies: hiring employees from different parts of the country without requiring those employees to relocate near the office.
-As a result, companies and employees are less restricted by geographic location than they ever have been in the past.
+As a result, companies and employees are even less restricted by geographic location than they ever have been in the past.

-September Housing Market Updates for the
+September Housing Market Updates for Silicon Valley

 A note on the data: We utilize data from the California Association of Realtors®, which provides an incredibly rich data set.
 In an effort to bring you these reports in a timely manner, for the month of September, we are using July’s numbers to analyze market trends over the first half of the year.